-- 5. Eosinophilic Esophagitis.
-Approve for the duration noted if the patient meets one of the following (A or B): - A) Initial Therapy.
-Approve for 6 months if the patient meets the following (i, ii, iii, iv, v, vi and vii): - i.
-Patient is \geq 1 year of age; AND - ii.
-Patient weighs \geq 15 kg; AND - iii.
-Patient has a diagnosis of eosinophilic esophagitis as confirmed by an endoscopic biopsy demonstrating \geq 15 intraepithelial eosinophils per high-power field; AND - iv.
-Patient does not have a secondary cause of eosinophilic esophagitis; AND Note: Examples of secondary causes of eosinophilic esophagitis are hypereosinophilic syndrome, eosinophilic granulomatosis with polyangiitis, and food allergy. - v.
-Patient has received at least 8 weeks of therapy with a proton pump inhibitor; AND - vi.
-Patient meets ONE of the following (a or b): - a) Patient has tried dietary modifications to treat/manage eosinophilic esophagitis; OR - b) The provider has determined that the patient is not an appropriate candidate for dietary modifications; AND Note: Examples of dietary modifications to treat eosinophilic esophagitis include an elemental diet or an elimination diet. - vii.
-The medication is prescribed by or in consultation with an allergist or gastroenterologist. - B) Patient is Currently Receiving Dupixent.
-Approve for 1 year if the patient meets the following (i and ii): - Patient has already received at least 6 months of therapy with Dupixent; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with Dupixent should be considered under criterion 3A (Eosinophilic Esophagitis, Initial Therapy). - ii.
-Patient has experienced a beneficial clinical response, defined by ONE of the following (a, b, or c): - a) Reduced intraepithelial eosinophil count; OR - b) Decreased dysphagia/pain upon swallowing; OR - c) Reduced frequency/severity of food impaction. - 6.
+- ii.
+Patient has experienced a beneficial clinical response, defined by ONE of the following (a, b, or c): - a) Decreased itch severity; OR - b) Decreased number of hives; OR - c) Decreased size of hives - 6.
+Eosinophilic Esophagitis.
+Approve for the duration noted if the patient meets ONE of the following (A or B): - A) Initial Therapy.
+Approve for 6 months if the patient meets ALL of the following (i, ii, iii, iv, v, vi and vii): - i.
+Patient is ≥ 1 year of age; AND - ii.
+Patient weighs ≥ 15 kg; AND - iii.
+Patient has a diagnosis of eosinophilic esophagitis as confirmed by an endoscopic biopsy demonstrating ≥ 15 intraepithelial eosinophils per high-power field; AND - iv.
+Patient does not have a secondary cause of eosinophilic esophagitis; AND Note: Examples of secondary causes of eosinophilic esophagitis are hypereosinophilic syndrome, eosinophilic granulomatosis with polyangiitis, and food allergy. - Patient has received at least 8 weeks of therapy with a proton pump inhibitor; AND - vi.
+Patient meets ONE of the following (a or b): - a) Patient has tried dietary modifications to treat/manage eosinophilic esophagitis; OR - b) The provider has determined that the patient is not an appropriate candidate for dietary modifications; AND - Note: Examples of dietary modifications to treat eosinophilic esophagitis include an elemental diet or an elimination diet. - vii.
+The medication is prescribed by or in consultation with an allergist or gastroenterologist; OR - B) Patient is Currently Receiving Dupixent.
+Approve for 1 year if the patient meets BOTH of the following (i and ii): - i.
+Patient has already received at least 6 months of therapy with Dupixent; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with Dupixent should be considered under criterion 6A (Eosinophilic Esophagitis, Initial Therapy). - ii.
+Patient has experienced a beneficial clinical response, defined by ONE of the following (a, b, or c): - a) Reduced intraepithelial eosinophil count; OR - b) Decreased dysphagia/pain upon swallowing; OR - c) Reduced frequency/severity of food impaction. - 7.
 Prurigo Nodularis.
-Approve for the duration noted if the patient meets one of the following (A or B): - A) Initial Therapy.
-Approve for 6 months if the patient meets the following (i, ii, iii, iv, v, and vi): - i.
-Patient is \geq 18 years of age; AND - ii.
-Patient has \geq 20 identifiable nodular lesions in total on both arms, and/or both legs, and/or trunk; AND - iii.
-Patient has experienced pruritus for \geq 6 weeks; AND - iv.
-Patient meets ONE of the following (a or b): - a) Patient's prurigo nodularis is NOT medication-induced or secondary to a nondermatologic condition such as neuropathy or a psychiatric disease; OR - b) According to the prescriber, the patient has a secondary cause of prurigo nodularis that has been identified and adequately managed; AND - v.
-Patient meets ALL of the following (a, b, and c): - a) Patient has tried at least one high- or super-high-potency prescription topical corticosteroid; AND - b) This topical corticosteroid was applied daily for at least 14 consecutive days; AND
+Approve for the duration noted if the patient meets ONE of the following (A or B): - A) Initial Therapy.
+Approve for 6 months if the patient meets ALL of the following (i, ii, iii, iv, v, and vi): - i.
+Patient is $\geq$ 18 years of age; AND - ii.
+Patient has ≥ 20 identifiable nodular lesions in total on both arms, and/or both legs, and/or trunk; AND - iii.
+Patient has experienced pruritus for ≥ 6 weeks; AND - iv.
+Patient meets ONE of the following (a or b): - a) Patient's prurigo nodularis is NOT medication-induced or secondary to a non-dermatologic condition such as neuropathy or a psychiatric disease; OR